KidPudel/android-starter-kit/Android/activity.md

 Before activity i'd like to mention view.
 What is view?
 View is building block of a user interface.

+> Side note, in jetpack compose there is composables instead of view

 # Activity

 > **Activity** provides a window in which your application draws the Views (building blocks) that form your UI, it provides visual for you as well as handles user interaction.